Report the need for repairs to your private landlord as soon as possible. Don't delay taking action if your home is unsafe for anyone living there.

 There was an error, please try again.

-If you're not sure who should be doing repairs in your home, check who is responsible for repairs.
+Before contacting your landlord, check who is responsible for repairs.

-You can tell your landlord that repairs need doing.
+Tell your landlord about any repairs that are needed.
 Make a note of any conversations you have with your landlord in person or on the phone.
-You can follow up your phone call or conversation with a letter confirming what was said and agreed.
+Follow up your conversation with a letter confirming what was said and agreed.

 Record details of repairs and damage